TranNhatTan14/Obsidian/Data/Identify of bacterial plasmid with assembly graph using Graph Transformer.md

 # Data

+- Input data: Illumina paired-end short reads
+	- Download from SRA
-- Download short-reads from SRA and complete genome from NCBI for ==3 species==
+	- Download complete genome from NCBI
-- Handle hybrid assemblies if using multiple sequencing technologies

-- Use Illumina sequencing technology for generating the raw reads
-- Which assembler will you use to generate the assembly graphs (SPAdes, Unicycler, metaSPAdes)?
-- Do you have a specific bacterial species/genus in focus, or is this meant to be a general-purpose tool?
+	- From 3 bacteria species
 		- E. Coli
-	- K.
+		- K. p
-	- S.
+		- S. a
-- How will you handle hybrid assemblies if using multiple sequencing technologies?
+- Assembly
+	- We want unitig assembly graph so we use metaSPAdes

 - How will you define ground truth for training [[PlasmidEC and gplas2]]
 	- Will you use known plasmid sequences from databases like PlasmidDB